 Easy To Apply

-As we just discussed, the adhesive properties help it stick better to all the surfaces, making it really convenient to apply.
+As we just discussed, the adhesive properties help it stick better to all surfaces, making it really convenient to apply.
 You can dab it over the smaller holes with your finger or use a putty knife.
 For larger cracks, a knife provides a better finish.

 Lots Of Shades To Choose From

 We understand that you’d want your repair work to blend in with the rest of the structure instead of drawing much attention to it.
-Putty is available in assorted shades and colors to match with different types of timber and wood stains so that you can choose the one that camouflages with your project.
+Putty is available in assorted shades and colors to match different types of timber and wood stains so that you can choose the one that camouflages with your project.

 Wood putty is definitely very gentle on the wallet.
 Just one container is enough to last for multiple projects.
 It is durable and does not require frequent patching up.
 As a rule of thumb, store your putty container in a cool and dry place.

 Let us move on to the wood filler now.
 It is a product used to carry out smooth surface repairs on the cracks and holes in the wood.
 Wood fillers consist of a binding agent and some filling substances.
 They are of multiple types based on the composition; we’ll briefly discuss them later.